Paul Osthold: Weimar Republic (1918–1933)

-Nazi Germany (1933-1945)
+Nazi Germany (1933–1945)

 After DINTA was renamed "German Institute for National Socialist Technical Work Training" by the National Socialists in 1933 and robbed of its original influence, Osthold was appointed editor-in-chief of the magazine "Der deutsche Volkswirt" and was able to represent the interests of German employers in this function until 1945.
 Due to his ideological attachment to German national ideas and his resulting rejection of communism, the National Socialists finally became aware of Osthold.
 In 1933, various party officials tried to persuade him to join the NSDAP.
 Since Osthold did not give in to these advances, however, as a decorated officer in the Imperial Army, at the beginning of 1934 he received a notice of being drafted into a reserve association of the SA.
 Since Osthold categorically refused such engagement, he left after a short time, whereupon he came into the crosshairs of the authorities.
 This conflict reached increasingly threatening proportions in the period that followed.
 In autumn of 1934 an article finally appeared in the newspaper "Der Stürmer", the author of which warned an unspecified "Dr. O." that before he knew it, a "night of long knives" could be in store for him as well.
 Despite this public threat, which made an obvious allusion to the liquidation of almost the entire SA leadership in the context of the "Röhm putsch", Osthold did not join the NSDAP or any of its branches until the end of the war.
-As it turned out after its end, between 1933 and 1945 Osthold had not only regularly criticized the domestic and foreign policy of the National Socialists, but also undermined the exclusion of Jewish people.
+As it turned out after its end, between 1933 and 1945 Osthold had not only regularly criticized the domestic and foreign policy of the National Socialists, but was also opposed to the exclusion of Jewish people.
 Although Osthold did not actively oppose the NSDAP during this time, he did use his networks several times to support those who were politically persecuted by the Nazi regime.
 He had repeatedly used his private fortune for this purpose.
 In addition to Friedrich Curtius, the group of beneficiaries included, above all, prominent social democrats, including Julius Hadrich, who later became a member of the State of Berlin, Heinrich Tröger, who later became vice-president of the Bundesbank, and Ernst Nölting, who later became Minister of Economics in Lower Saxony.
 In addition to these people, Osthold later also paid tribute to liberals such as the journalist Franz Reuter for his commitment.
 In January 1945 Osthold was assigned to a unit of the 12th Army as a company commander.
 In this formation he was initially involved in the Battle of Berlin, but was able to move west in time, where he went into American custody in May 1945.